Walking or Biking

 Stroll down Main Street and explore our many shops and specialty stores for confectionery treats, quilting necessities, unique gifts, clothing, photography, and more.

-Be sure to check out the Mainstay, our first class performing arts venue, to see if anything of interest is happening while you are in town.
+Stop by The Mainstay, our first class performing arts venue, to see what musical artists are on stage while you are in town.

 At the intersection of Main & Sharp Street (Rt.
 674), satisfy your sweet tooth at Sweet Cheeks or grab a bite to eat at Java Rock.
 Don't forget to pick up a treat for your favorite pet at Cricket's Pet Supply!

 Returning to Main Street, turn left and check out the Quilting Store before turning right onto Chesapeake Avenue which takes you toward the harbor.
-Along the way on the harbor side is the Rock Hall Clam House (originally a clam and oyster shucking house - now refurbished and re-purposed) where you can browse through the Rock Hall Marine Consignment Shop.
+Along the way on the harbor side is the Rock Hall Clam Houseoriginally used as a clam and oyster shucking house.

 At the intersection of Chesapeake Avenue & Sharp Street is Waterman’s Crab House Restaurant & Dock Bar.
 Interested in a relaxing cruise on the Bay?
 The home dock of Blue Crab Chesapeake Charters is here as well!